TheBoneJarmer/Arqan/README.md

 ### GLFW
 #### Windows
-I included the glfw3.dll files for x64 and x86 in the windows branch.
+I included the glfw3.dll in the windows branch.
 You _do not_ need to manually copy and paste it in your bin folder.
 The dll file is included in the nuget package and will be copied to your output folder upon building your application.

 #### Linux
 The developers did not provide a pre-compiled library for Linux because that would not be applicable for all distros.
 So by default they suggest to compile the library on your machine using cmake.
 A tutorial on how to do this can be found at https://www.glfw.org/docs/latest/compile.html.